What is Schizophrenia?

 The onset of schizophrenia is usually during the third decade of an individual’s life.
 Onset before that is referred to as early-onset, and onset after, in the 40s to 60s is called late-onset schizophrenia.

-DSM, after recent studies, have included a dimensional assessment that helps with treatment and diagnosis.
+DSM, after recent studies, has included a dimensional assessment that helps with treatment and diagnosis.

 Differential diagnosis of schizophrenia